-Add instant curb appeal by painting your front door, but yellow may not be your first thought for a front door color.
+You can add instant curb appeal by painting your front door, but yellow may not be your first thought for a front door color.
 However, it's a sunny, happy color that radiates warmth, cheer, and is inviting to all who enter.
 Enjoy these photos of yellow doors and get inspiration for your front door makeover.

 It's advisable to use a satin or semi-gloss paint for trim, including a front door.
 If you want a shiny, glossy paint, keep in mind that the door's surface must be smooth (except for paneling and moldings), or every imperfection will stand out.

 Yellow is a primary color that is considered to be warm.
 Tertiary colors are orange-yellow or green-yellow.
 Endless gradations are achieved by adding white, gray, or black.
-Shade is the degree to which a pure or primary color (in this instance, yellow) is mixed with black, then is decreased into gradations of darkness.
+The shade is the degree to which a pure or primary color (in this instance, yellow) is mixed with black, then is decreased into gradations of darkness.
 The tint is a gradation of a color (yellow) made lighter by adding white.
 Shading or tinting with gray is known as tone.

 The color yellow has various meanings and symbolism, including: